ringcentral/engage-digital-messaging-android/README.md

 If you provide a custom bubble image for text, you should also update
 message bubble padding properties to arrange your text correctly within a bubble.

-Check the **API Reference** to learn about all customization options.
+Check the [Dimelo Mobile SDK Android API Reference](https://rawgit.com/dimelo/Dimelo-Android/master/JavaDoc/index.html) to learn about all customization options.

 Reacting To Mobile Messaging Events